 An appeal of an expulsion decision must be made in writing to the Chief Executive Officer of Value Schools within ten business days after the DRC's decision is received by the parents/guardians.
 The written appeal must specify the grounds for the appeal.
-Upon receipt of the appeal, the CEO notifies the Value Schools Board that an appeal has been filed.
+Upon receipt of the appeal, the CEO notifies the Value Schools Board of Directors that an appeal has been filed.

-Within ten (10) calendar days of receipt of the written appeal the Chief Executive Officer of Value Schools provides the parent/guardian with notice of the following:
+Within ten calendar days of receipt of the written appeal the Chief Executive Officer of Value Schools sends, by regular and certified U.S. mail, a letter to the parents/guardians notifying them of:

-- When and where the hearing will be held, which shall be no later than fourteen calendar days after the CEO receives the appeal; if appellant requests an extension, a hearing date will be set within 30 business days of the appeal notice; - Who will conduct the appeal hearing, i.e., the Value Schools Board; - Who may attend the hearing, including at least the parent/guardian, counsel or nonattorney advisor, and student; - Options for reasonable accommodations and language support - What types of evidence or testimony will be considered, i.e., documentary or testimonial evidence concerning the event under discussion and/or the original hearing; - What the possible outcomes of the hearing may be, i.e., upholding the decision, reversing the decision, or returning it to the Principal for further action if it is determined that proper procedures were not followed at the school level; - When a final decision will be made; however the decision shall not be made later than three calendar days after the hearing.
+- When and where the hearing will be held, which shall be no later than fifteen business days after the CEO receives the appeal; if appellant requests an extension, a hearing date will be set within 30 business days of the appeal notice. - Who will conduct the appeal hearing the Value Schools Board of Directors. - Who may attend the hearing, including at least the parent/guardian, counsel or nonattorney advisor, and the student. - Their option to waive the right to a hearing and to have the Value Schools Board of Directors decide the matter based on their written appeal and the materials in the record of the matter being reviewed, and how to exercise that option. - Options for reasonable accommodations and language support, and how to request them. - What types of evidence or testimony will be considered, i.e., documentary or testimonial evidence concerning the event under discussion and/or the original hearing. - The standard of review, indicating that the DRC's decision shall be affirmed unless the Value Schools Board of Directors determines that the DRC committed manifest error or that a procedural error by the DRC prejudiced the due process rights of the student or parent/guardian. - What the possible outcomes of the hearing may be, i.e., upholding the decision, reversing the decision, or returning it to the principal for further action.

+When a final decision will be made, which must be no later than three calendar days after the hearing or, if the hearing is waived, final submission of the record to the Value Schools Board of Directors.

 All timelines may be shortened or extended by mutual agreement, and agreement is not to be unreasonably withheld by the Charter School.
-Upon request of the student and/or parents, the Board may decide the matter based on the written appeal and record submitted, without a hearing.
-Whether decided on the record or after a hearing, the appellate decision is given in writing not later than three days after the conclusion of the submission of all materials and conclusion of any oral presentations.
+The Value Schools Board of Directors' written decision will be sent by certified and regular U.S. mail to the appellants not later than three calendar days after the conclusion of the hearing, if any, or the receipt of the full record and written submissions.
 The decision of the DRC shall not be reversed arbitrarily or capriciously.